iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 | Explorer Web App | `explorer-webapp` | `8082`        |               |

 The deployment architecture described above can be easily transitioned to production-ready by incorporating a reverse proxy leveraging [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/#).
 As a result, the amount of ports exposed to the outside world can be reduced or load balancing between the nodes of your Tangle can be achieved.
-IOTA Foundation intends to provide automatic, "one click" deployment of this kind of enhanced architectures in a future version of this software.
+The IOTA Foundation intends to provide automatic, "one click" deployment of this kind of enhanced architectures in a future version of this software.

 To support the deployment of an IOTA Tangle, the IOTA Community has developed a set of shell scripts and configuration templates to make it easier to deploy a (Docker based) Tangle with the architecture described above.
 You can also customize the [default configuration files](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-private-net/config) if, for instance, you want to enable extra [Hornet plugins](https://hornet.docs.iota.org/post_installation/config.html).